osrf/collision-benchmark/README.md

 contact jump happens.
 For this purpose, the "two colliding shapes" test was developed.

-This test only works with the Gazebo engines and uses the Gazebo client for visualization.
+This test only works with the physics engines integrated into Gazebo and uses the Gazebo client for visualization.

-Note that the dynamics engine is disabled, just as in the static tests, because we want to obsever the contact points and not have the models react to the collision.
+Note that the dynamics engine is disabled, just as in the static tests, because we want to obseve the contact points and not have the models react to the collision.

 **How the test works**